The Best Pokémon Movies, Ranked

 There’s a handful of movies that could go at this point of the list, but the best of them is Pokemon Heroes.

 Pokemon Heroes is remarkable among Pokemon movies for a few reasons.
-First, it’s the last Pokemon movie to include the series core (and arguably strongest) trio of Brock Ash and Misty.
+First, it’s the last Pokemon movie to include the series core (and arguably strongest) trio of Brock, Ash, and Misty.

 Just as important, however, is the setting of this film.
 It takes place in a beautiful city that closely resembles Venice.
-And the movie astutely begins with a crazy race through that cities canals, showing how the city’s setting is every bit as much a character in the story as the characters themselves.
+And the movie astutely begins with a crazy race through its canals, showing how the city’s setting is every bit as much a character in the story as the characters themselves.

 It’s also nice that we get to see Ash branch out a little from his close friends, striking up a close relationship with another mysterious girl.